Five supporting documents to be submitted

 Our values dictate that we recognize the significant financial investment that students make in coming to our program; we owe it to them to do all we can to ensure that they’re positioned to succeed.
 The GRE score is just one of many data points that help us consider this question.

-Therefore after careful review and deliberation among the faculty, beginning with the 2022-2023 admissions cycle the Ford School will reinstate its GRE requirement for applicants seeking admission to the MPP program in the 2023-2024 academic year.
+Therefore after careful review and deliberation among the faculty, beginning with the 2022-2023 admissions cycle the Ford School will reinstate its GRE requirement for applicants seeking admission to the MPP program.

 The optional GRE Statement